 The Central Belter is Scotland’s longest off-road bikepacking trail, designed by Capital Trail creator and round the world cyclist Markus Stitz.

-Starting on Portobello Beach it will incorporate most parts of the popular Capital Trail with an extension into East Lothian to feature the Herring Road.
+Starting on Portobello Beach it includes most parts of the popular Capital Trail with an extension into East Lothian to feature the Herring Road.
 The route will also include parts of the Reiver Raid in the Ale Water Valley in the Scottish Borders before following the Capital Trail back to the Pentland Hills to Carlops.

 From Carron Reservoir the route descends the famous Tak Ma Doon Road Kilsyth and on to Castlecarry, where the trail follows the remains of the Antonine Wall, which formed the northern defences of the Roman Empire in Scotland.
 Passing a huge wetland area east of Glasgow, the Seven Lochs, the route takes you in the heart of Scotland’s biggest city.
 From here you follow the River Kelvin to the start of the world-famous West Highland Way in Milngavie, and from there through Mugdock Country Park to Lennoxtown.
 Another famous road climb takes up up on the Crow Road back to Carron Valley, and over North Third Reservoir to Stirling.